sadscv/JournalReading/articles/2022-夏/【D823】Does Quantum Mechanics Rule Out Free Will?.md

+---
+description: **Superdeterminism, a radical quantum hypothesis, says our “choices” are illusory**
+---

 # D823 Does Quantum Mechanics Rule Out Free Will?

-### **Superdeterminism, a radical quantum hypothesis, says our “choices” are illusory**
 1.A **conjecture **called superdeterminism, outlined decades ago, is a response to several peculiarities of quantum mechanics: the apparent randomness of quantum events; their apparent dependence on human observation, or measurement; and the apparent ability of a measurement in one place to determine, instantly, the outcome of a measurement elsewhere, an effect called **nonlocality**.

 > **conjecture**：推测